 #2 – Healthy/natural diet

 Dog food companies would like to convince you that dry kibble is better for your dog’s teeth than wet food.
-Relying on kibble to keep your dog’s teeth clean would be as effective as expecting crackers to keep your teeth clean.
+Relying on kibble to clean your dog’s teeth would be as effective as expecting crackers to keep your teeth clean.
 Fresher diets with healthier ingredients tend to help improve your dog’s overall health and well-being, and that includes their dental health.

 #3 – Dental chew toys